julibeg/TB-AMR-CNN/README.md

 It takes one-hot-encoded sequences of 18 loci as input and predicts resistance against 13 drugs (amikacin, capreomycin, ciprofloxacin, ethambutol, ethionamide, isoniazid, kanamycin, levofloxacin, moxifloxacin, ofloxacin, pyrazinamide, rifampicin, streptomycin).
-There is an accompanying pre-processing container to exract the one-hot-encoded sequences from a SAM/BAM/CRAM file with reads aligned against the H37Rv reference.
+There is an accompanying pre-processing container for exracting the one-hot-encoded sequences from a SAM/BAM/CRAM file with reads aligned against the H37Rv reference.
 For details on the containers please refer to their repositories (for the
 [neural net](https://github.com/julibeg/tb-ml-containers/tree/main/neural_net_predictor_13_drugs)